Ch 15.6 Mastering File Read and Write

 StandardCopyOption.REPLACE_EXISTING);

-| Method | Pros | Cons | Best For |
+| Method | Pros | Cons | Best Use Case |

 |---|---|---|---|

-Files.readString() | Most concise | Risky for large files (OOM) | Config files, small text |
+Files.readString() | Most concise | Risk of OOM on large files | Config files, small text |

-Files.readAllLines() | Returns a List directly | Loads entire file into memory | Medium files, line-by-line processing |
+Files.readAllLines() | Returns List directly | Loads entire file to memory | Medium files, line processing |

-Files.lines() | Lazy reading, stream-based | Must use try-with-resources | Large log analysis |
+Files.lines() | Lazy, stream-based | Requires try-with-resources | Large log analysis |

-BufferedReader | Traditional, fine-grained control | Verbose code | Cross-environment compatibility |
+BufferedReader | Traditional, fine-grained | Verbose | Cross-environment compatibility |

-BufferedInputStream | Binary data | Inconvenient for text conversion | Images, PDFs, etc. |
+BufferedInputStream | Binary data | Inconvenient for text | Images, PDFs |

-Files.copy() | One-line copy | No transformation | Simple file copy/move |
+Files.copy() | One-line copy | No transformation | Simple copy/move |

-6. Real-World Example 1: CSV File Processor
+6. Practical Example 1: CSV File Processor

 import java.io.*;